Nikolay-Lysenko/otus-python-2018-02/tests/README.md

 # Comments for tests

 ## HW 1
 Log files should be located at `tests/hw_1/log` directory.
 Test assumes that the file `nginx-access-ui.20170630.gz` is there.
-Script `tests/hw_1/test_log_analyzer.py` successfully terminates if it is launched from its directory, i.e., the command `python test_log_analyzer.py` is used.
+This file is not included into the repository, because it is not a good practice to store binary files in Git repositories.

 ## HW 3
 Before running the tests, `redis` should be launched.
 To download a Docker image of it, run below command from a terminal: